skylar-anderson/ember-data-firebase/README.md

 ember-data-firebase
 ===================

-Ember Data adapter for working with your Firebase backend
+Ember Data v1.0.0 Beta adapter for working with your Firebase backend.

 Example Usage:
 ```